villekf/OMEGA-doc/docs/source/algorithms.rst

 PKMA
 ^^^^

 Similar to MBSREM.
 Can be used without regularization but also supports regularization.
-Supports also proximal priors.
+Supports also proximal priors (TV and TGV).
 Supports preconditioners.
 Transmission tomography support.
 Requires the relaxation parameter lambda, see RELAXATION PARAMETER.
 Useful for any Poisson-based data, if regularization is used.
 Useful also without regularization.
 The recommended algorithm for Poisson-based reconstructions.
 Unlike MBSREM, also requires the momentum parameter, see PKMA PROPERTIES.

 Note that for PET and SPECT data the relaxation parameter can safely begin at 1, but for CT data this is not the case.
 Due to this, PKMA is a bit difficult algorithm for CT data as you might need to manually adjust the relaxation parameter